 First and foremost, Angular is component-oriented.
 You will write tiny components and, together, they will constitute a whole application.
 A component is a group of HTML elements in a template, dedicated to a particular task.
 For this, you will usually also need to have some logic linked to that template, to populate data, and react to events for example.
-For the veterans of AngularJS 1.x, it's a bit like a 'template/controller' duo, or a directive.

-This component orientation is something that is becoming widely shared across front-end frameworks: React, the cool kid from Facebook, has been doing it that way from the beginning; Ember and AngularJS have their way of doing something similar; and others like Svelte or Vue.js are betting on building small components too.
+This component orientation is something that is becoming widely shared across front-end frameworks: React, the cool kid from Facebook, has been doing it that way from the beginning; Ember has its own way of doing something similar; and others like Svelte or Vue.js are betting on building small components too.